huggingface/trl/README.md

 ### `DPOTrainer`

 `DPOTrainer` implements the popular [Direct Preference Optimization (DPO) algorithm](https://huggingface.co/papers/2305.18290) that was used to post-train Llama 3 and many other models.
-Here is a basic example on how to use the `DPOTrainer`:
+Here is a basic example of how to use the `DPOTrainer`:

 ```python
 from datasets import load_dataset